How I Struggled In School As a Visual-Spatial Learner. There’s a Solution.

 In high school, I remember trying to memorize the symbolism of Shakespeare for a test.
 Rose equals love.
 I memorized it and checked that box on the test.
 I got by with mostly “C’s.”

 However, I remember enjoying high school history.
 I loved the stories and the way my teachers told them.
 But the tests were painful.
 One of the test questions I studied for was “List the causes of WWII.”
 When my own son was having problems in school and had to be homeschooled in second grade, he asked me what caused WWII.
 We researched it.
 He watched documentaries, listened to historical fiction, enacted battle scenes, and found many answers to his question.
 At first, if you were to ask him, he could probably tell you a story about some causes and perhaps a not-so-helpful treaty from WWI.
 The more he learns, however, the more complicated he understands the answer to be.
 Recently, a few years after his initial question, he became obsessed with reenacting Dunkirk at the beach with friends.
 This was his way of synthesizing his knowledge of WW II, as well as processing the movie.
 I need only to go along for the ride with him to know that he is learning.
 Over time.
 No quiz necessary.
-He is now at a school that understands his learning style, and teachers allow him to study in depth what is engaging to him, even if the topics are beyond his grade level.
+I continue to find educational methods and teachers who understand his learning style, where he can study in depth what is engaging to him, even if the topics are beyond his grade level.